Batak Music and Dances on Lake Toba

 Tortor dance was originally the form of gratitude and pray to God.
 Bataks use the dance to communicate with the ancestors as well.
 The dance has been popular on Lake Toba since the 13th century.
 It usually features the ceremonies, such as wedding and guest welcoming.
 Dancers are required to wear ulos and must not raise their fingers higher than their shoulders.
 Tortor must always be played with gondang (typical Batak music instrument).

 Sigale Gale is a human-shaped doll that can be moved and danced according to music.
-This dance is usually displayed in various events such as traditional events, cultural events, or corporate events.
-It is definitely the attraction for tourists who come to Lake Toba.
+This dance usually features various events such as traditional events, cultural events, or corporate events.
+It is the attraction for tourists who come to Lake Toba.
 According to the legend, the doll originated from the story of a king in Samosir who lost his only son and heir apparent due to his death.
 The king had been in deep sorrow for a long time before he fell sick.
 Various treatments were given to him, but none was successful.
 Then some king’s advisers made a wooden statue that resembled the king’s son.
-After the statue was ready, the advisers then performed several ceremonies including the calling of the spirit of the son to get into Sigale Gale, the statue.
+After the figure was ready, the advisers then performed several ceremonies including the calling of the spirit of the son to get into Sigale Gale, the statue.
 The spirit danced for his father and made the king happy and recover.

 Tortor Sipitu Cawan